odenix/mxpack/docs/index.md

 # Introduction

-MiniPack is a modern, efficient, and extensible Java library for reading and writing the [MessagePack](https://msgpack.org/) serialization format.
+MiniPack is a modern Java library for reading and writing the [MessagePack](https://msgpack.org/) serialization format.

 The Kotlin examples on this website use MiniPack's [Kotlin integration](kotlin-integration.md).